FlexBE/flexbe_webui/README.md

 For detailed information on FlexBE see the [documentation](https://flexbe.readthedocs.io/en/latest/).

-This version supercedes the 4.0.0 version of the [flexbe_app](https://github.com/flexbe/flexbe_app) interface.
+This version supersedes the 4.0.0 version of the [flexbe_app](https://github.com/flexbe/flexbe_app) interface.
 The `flexbe_webui` has the look of the classic `flexbe_app` with some notable improvements:
   * Ability to select and adjust the endpoints and labels of transitions.
   * Improved handling of concurrent states and embedded states requiring operator feedback.